 Admission to the School of Engineering follows the general university regulations.
 Presented below are general admission regulations pertaining only to the graduate degree programs of the School of Engineering.
-Information on admission for graduate study may be found at http://admissions.cua.edu/, and applications may be submitted online at http://graduate.cua.edu .
+Information on admission for graduate study may be found at http://admissions.cua.edu/graduate, and general information about graduate study at CUA can be found at http://graduatestudies.cua.edu (links to the online application are at both sites).
 There may be specific requirements for admission to particular programs, which can be further discussed by the department offering the program.
-Admission to all graduate degree programs is made by the dean of the School of Engineering upon the recommendation of the chair/director of the appropriate graduate program.
+Admission to all graduate degree programs is made by the Dean of the School of Engineering upon the recommendation of the chair/director of the appropriate graduate program.

 Doctoral Degree Programs

 The minimum grade point average (GPA) required for admission to the doctoral degree programs is 3.4 for master's level courses and/or 3.0 for bachelor's level courses.
 There is no provisional admission for doctoral programs.

 The minimum requirement for admission to the M.S.E. degree program is a baccalaureate degree from an accredited university.
 The minimum requirement for admission to the master's degree program of a particular department is an undergraduate degree from an accredited engineering program.
 Additional requirements may apply based on undergraduate performance.
 The minimum GPA required from regular admission to master's degree programs is 3.0 for bachelor level courses.
 Provisional admission can be granted to students with a GPA less than 3.0.
 Provisional admission will be converted to regular admission after the student passes a set of approved graduate level courses with a minimum GPA of 3.0.

 A minimum cumulative grade point average of 3.0 in course work taken in the School of Engineering is required for graduation in all graduate programs.